ucsb-cs56-projects/cs56-games-connectfour/README.md

 ###Features
 - Each player (or computer) gets a selected color.
 - The undo button removes the most recent move made.
 (The undo button can be used as many times as you like, until the board is empty)
-  - Multiplayer: The undo button only removes 1 of the most recent move.
+  - Multiplayer: The undo button only removes the most recent singular move.
 The turn is switched with each press of the undo.
-  - Singleplayer: The undo button removes 2 of the most recent moves (the user's and the computer's).
-It is always the user's move.
+  - Singleplayer: The undo button removes the 2 most recent moves (the user's and the computer's).
+It is always the user's turn.

 ##Interface